-If you have been injured because of the carelessness of another individual or business, you are eligible by law to file a lawsuit to receive a fair settlement.
+If you have been injured because of the carelessness of another individual or business, our injury lawyers want you to know that you are eligible by law to file a lawsuit to receive a fair settlement.
 Often, many people are confused by the entire process of filing a personal injury lawsuit, and they may fall victim to being short-changed by an insurance company.
 Normally before a lawsuit is filed, both parties set up a meeting to negotiate a settlement in an attempt to reach an amicable solution.
 However, these meetings usually go awry for a variety of reasons.

 To begin, you and an insurance company might have different views about the severity of your personal injury, its long-term implications, and the value of the injury.
 In fact, an insurance company may even have a different view of who is liable for your injury.
 If no initial solution is formed through negotiation, the next step for you is litigation to receive compensation and damages for your injury.